13B (film): Plot

-The women in the family become hooked on a new TV show, "Sab Khairiyat" / "Yavarum Nalam" ("Everyone is Well").
-The show is about a family very similar to Mano's, who have also moved into a new house.
-As the show unfolds, Mano notices the incidents happening in the serial reflect what is happening to his family: his sister graduating, or his wife Priya getting pregnant and later suffering a miscarriage.
-Their longtime family friend and doctor, Dr. Balram, also known as Balu / Dr. Shinde, saved Priya.
-The rest of the family remains oblivious to the similarities.
-Mano goes to the production company of the serial to inquire about it.
-To his horror, he discovers that Yavarum Nalam / Sab Khairiyat is a different TV show.
-The serial that his family watches appears only in his house, every day, at 1:00 PM (13:00).
+The women of Manu’s family get hooked to a new TV serial, "Sab Khairiyat" / "Yavarum Nalam" ("Everyone is Well"), which plays automatically at 1 PM on channel 13.
+Even if the TV is not on at that time, the serial suddenly starts playing.
+The serial is about a family which is exactly like Manu’s, who have also moved into a new house.
+As the show progresses, Manu notices that the incidents happening in the serial happen to his family too, just after a few minutes or hours: his sister graduating with flying colours, his wife Priya getting pregnant and later suffering a miscarriage etc.,.
+Their longtime family friend and family doctor, Dr. Balram Shinde, also known as Dr. Balu / Dr. Shinde, saved Priya when she suffered a miscarriage, just as shown in the serial.
+Strangely, the rest of Manu’s family remains oblivious to the similarities between the TV serial and their lives.
+Manu is really scared and frustrated, so he goes to the set where the serial is shot, to inquire about it.
+To his horror, he discovers that Yavarum Nalam / Sab Khairiyat is a reality show with a completely different theme, and has got nothing to do with the serial.
+He discovers that the serial that his family watches appears only in his house’s TV, every day, at 1:00 PM (13:00 hours).